Gunnar10/Project-2/Project-2.md

 # Functions to Quiry API

-Here I made a list of the `teamNames` corrisponding to their `teamID`.
+Here I made a list of the `teamNames` corresponding to their `teamID`.

 ``` r
 outputAPI1 <- fromJSON("https://records.nhl.com/site/api/franchise-season-results")